5 TIPS TO SELL YOUR TENANT OCCUPIED FLORIDA HOME!

 Need to sell, but have tenants?

 Some homes were meant to be rented – apartment buildings and multi-family homes for example.
 However, the same is usually not true for single family homes, as most are bought by people who would like to move into them as their residence, not rent them out.
-Selling these homes can be challenging.
+Selling these homes while occupied can be challenging.

 Tenants receive no personal benefit in any way from showing the home they live in.
 99% of the time tenants will make showings difficult or deny them altogether.
 Don't count on them keeping the home show ready either!